Mixbook/s3_deployer/README.md

   gzip [/\.js$/, /\.css$/] # or just use 'true' to gzip everything colorize true

+  before_stage ->(version) do
+    # Some custom code to execute before deploy and stage
+  end

+  after_stage ->(version) do
+    # Some custom code to execute after deploy and stage
+  end

+  before_switch ->(version) do
+    # Some custom code to execute before deploy and switch
+  end

+  after_switch ->(version) do
+    # Some custom code to execute after deploy and switch
+  end

   before_deploy ->(version) do
-    # Some custom code to execute before deploy or rollback
+    # Some custom code to execute before deploy
   end

   after_deploy ->(version) do
-    # Some custom code to execute after deploy or rollback
+    # Some custom code to execute after deploy
   end

   # You also can specify environment-specific settings, the default environment is 'production'